unicode-org/message-format-wg/spec/registry.md

 together with the resolved options' values.

 > [!NOTE]
-> Some implementations support conversation between compatible units.
+> Some implementations support conversion between compatible units.
 > For example, consider the value:
 > ```
 > {